 Yes, you can use wall panels.
 However, you must make sure they are waterproof.
 Furthermore, they must be able to withstand temperatures up to 50C or 120F since the steam and the water can get very hot.

 As previously discussed, they must also be fixed to a waterproof backing.
 Additionally, you should ensure the wall panels are properly sealed to keep them waterproof and also prevent heat from escaping through the panels.

 Always check with the manufacturer before ordering panels to ensure you are not invalidating the product warranty.

 What Type of Tiles Can I Use in my Steam Shower?

 The key thing to remember here is that you need to use non-porous tiles.
 Porous tiles are covered in little holes (like a sponge) that will soak up liquid.

-Using stone and marble may also lead to the heat dissipating faster instead of retaining it.
+Using stone and marble may also lead to heat-dissipating faster instead of retaining it.
 As per the table earlier in this guide, some materials will also impact the size of the steam generator needed to keep those lovely plumes of steam coming.

 Do You Need to Slope the Ceiling?

 Usually, the peak of the slope is located just above the bench/seat or at the centre of the shower.
 You do have to keep in mind that sloping the ceiling can massively impact the overall height.
-As a rule, you should ensure there is no more than one inch of slope per foot of ceiling.
+As a rule, you should ensure there is no more than 25mm of slope per 300mm of ceiling.